 This single report stands alone in underscoring the importance of tourism for any country.

 Pakistan is a country that has the second-highest peak in the world known as K2.
 Contrary to its north that is among the coldest regions of the world, Pakistan has the warmest known places in its south.
 It is a blessed land with four seasons.
 From mountains to valleys, from lush green areas to deserts, from dense forests to waters, Pakistan is rich in all natural resources.

 Moreover, Pakistan has a plethora of historical, religious, archeological, and adventurous sites that could attract a large number of tourists from around the world.

-Regrettably, Pakistan failed to cash its full potential of the tourism industry owing to multifarious factors and challenges that impede or have always impeded the country from becoming the world’s top or best tourist destination.
+Regrettably, Pakistan failed to cash its full potential in the tourism industry owing to multifarious factors and challenges that impede or have always impeded the country from becoming the world’s top or best tourist destination.

 Challenges to Tourism in Pakistan